Shiro-Kuro/Gaianet-AI/README.md

 * You need to install Ubuntu by enabaling wsl on your windows, or run ubuntu/linux distro through VM like Virtualbox or VMware.

 **For Linux/VPS users**:
 * You are good to go and keep going through the following guide.
+(Less gaia node points with CPU only VPS)
+* If your VPS provider provides GPU, then take that sub.

 > If you are a VPS user, I recommend to install it on your Windows too, so you farm more **GaiaPoints**.
 The more your node is online, connected to a domain and chat with AI, the more you receive **Node Points** & **User Points**
 ---